ColaLight/colalightslk/requirements/roles.md

 - Materials: Using recycled materials and low carbon choices

 ### Bonus skills:
-- Knowledge or experiences building efficient battery powered devices and low power techniques
+- Knowledge or experiences building practical outdoor electronics devices
 - Experience with 3D printers like RepRap
 - Environmental oriented project experience and awareness
+- Desire to work with NGOs, charities in third world settings
 - Indian dialect/language abilities